NaRDilvc/test/README.md

 ## Reminder UI

 `reminder_app.py` shows today's Microsoft Teams meetings and tasks from `todo.json` in a window that stays on top.
+It uses the [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap) theme library for a more modern look.

 1. Install dependencies:
    ```bash